TODAY'S WORD: Bonne et heureuse année

 Thanks for sharing your journey.
 Your words and experiences enrich my life.
 Wishing you and yours all the best for 2024! --Carmen

 I have been with you for so long you feel like a dear friend.
 Thank you for continuing to share with your readers.
 I wish you and your family a new year filled with peace, joy and adventure!
 Adrienne

 I finished reading “Words in a French Life”, and currently reading “Blossoming in Provence”.
 Some of your stories have me laughing out loud (in bed at night)!
 Always look forward to your weekly email.
 Amicalement, Linda

 SUNDAY marked 12 weeks since this 9-kilo bundle of wonder came to live chez nous.
 Thank you, Ricci, for enriching (and energizing) our lives!

 A Message from Kristi: Ongoing support from readers like you keeps me writing and publishing this free language journal each week.
 If you find joy or value in these stories and would like to keep this site going, donating today will help so much.
 Thank you for being a part of this community and helping me to maintain this site and its newsletter.

 Ways to contribute:

 2.Paypal or credit card

-Or purchase my book for a friend, and so help spread the French word.
+Or purchase my book for a friend and so help them discover this free weekly journal.

 For more online reading: The Lost Gardens: A Story of Two Vineyards and a Sobriety